Middle Fork of the Feather River (Devil's Canyon)

 - Sieve (IV+).
 This rapid isn’t all that hard, it is just dangerous, there is a big sieve in play along with a nasty undercut.
 You drive left in front of the bolder and boof into the large hole below.

-- Big One (V).
+- Big One AKA Chunky Monkey (V-).
 A easy class IV lead in leads to a rocky tumble down some rocks.
 At lower flows I know some people run the vertical drop on the left.
 At our flow we went down the middle, grinding up on the slab of rock on the right, and boof off of it to the left.
 There is a rock in the landing and a rock behind the slab for the over achievers to land on.

 - The rapids begin to get more and more manky, several drops are class IV to IV+ in nature purely because of the boat abuse factor.
 The rocks are very hard on the boat and seriously impossible to avoid.
 Despite that, occasionally there is a rapid that sticks out a little more.